VmunsilBCIT/1800_202530_BBY12/README.md

 ## Features

-- Browse a list of curated hiking trails with images and details
+- Browse an interactive map
-- Mark and unmark trails as favorites
+- Add your friends and see your and their location
-- View a personalized list of favorite hikes
+- Customize your profile to be fit to you
-- Responsive design for desktop and mobile
+- Easy pinging to nearby community members

 ---